 Errors

 The API uses standard HTTP status codes to indicate the success or failure of an API request.
-In general: Codes in the 2xx
+In general: Codes in the 2xx range indicate success.
+Codes in the 4xx range indicate an error with the parameters provided (like a missing parameter or a card decline).
+Codes in the 5xx range indicate an error in our infrastructure.

-) errors that can be handled programmatically include an enum code
+Invalid request (4xx) errors that can be handled programmatically include an enum code that allows you to respond to the error.

 The Error object